Anuken/Mindustry/SERVERLIST.md

     "address": "google.com"
   }
 ```
 Then, press the *'submit pull request'* button and I'll take a look at your server.
 If I have any issues with it, I'll let you know in the PR comments.
+Also, make sure that your server doesn't have any mods because modded servers won't be added to list.